 The Institute for Genomic Medicine (IGM) Clinical Laboratory at Nationwide Children’s Hospital (NCH) provides a variety of cytogenetic and molecular genetic tests for genetic conditions and cancers.

-The laboratory is accredited by the College of American Pathologists (CAP) and certified by the Clinical Laboratory Improvement Amendments (CLIA) and aims to provide the high quality testing.
+The laboratory is accredited by the College of American Pathologists (CAP) and certified by the Clinical Laboratory Improvement Amendments (CLIA) and aims to provide high quality testing.
 Board-certified laboratory directors, technologists, supervisors, genetic counselors, laboratory scientists and staff are continually improving testing technologies and service to patients and providers.
 The laboratory integrates clinical practice with research and the IGM Technology Development team to rapidly incorporate innovative methods into diagnostic testing.

 Learn about our Guide to Services.